 Well-manicured neighborhoods soon indicate your arrival in the town of Wheaton.
 Just when you think you have left the trail's remoteness behind, the Lincoln Marsh Natural Area affords an excellent bucolic diversion.
 With multiple overlooks and interpretive signs, the marsh presents the perfect finishing touch to a wonderful 14-mile trip.
 In less than 1 mile, after spanning an impressive bridge over two city streets and three active rail lines, you arrive at Volunteer Park.

 Access the Aurora trailhead by taking Interstate 88 to Farnsworth Avenue South; go 1.1 miles.
 Turn right on Indian Trail and after 1.5 miles turn left on Aurora Avenue for just under 1 mile.
 Take a right onto Illinois Avenue and the trailhead is on the right just before the Fox River.

 To reach the Maywood endpoint from I-290, take 1st Avenue North.
 The trail is about 0.3 mile north on the left between Quincy and Wilcox Streets; no parking available.

 To reach the Wheaton trailhead, take I-355 to Roosevelt Road.
 Go west 3.6 miles.
 Turn right on West Street and go 0.4 mile.
 Make a left onto Liberty Drive.
-The trailhead is on the right just past a parking garage.
-Park on the street or in the garage.
+The trailhead is at the intersection with Carlton Avenue.
+Look for street parking.

 The Elgin trailhead is on Raymond Street in Elgin.
 From I-90 take the State Street exit south for 2.7 miles.
 Turn left onto National Street and go just under 0.5 mile then turn right onto Raymond Street.
 The trailhead is about 1.3 miles ahead on the right between Purify Drive and Riverview Drive.